 There seems to be a connection between working the land and being willing to fight for it.
 Maybe farmers realize how much there is to lose: a value known by the requirement of daily care and earned by the “sweat of the brow.”
 Even today, there is a mystical connection between the soil and those who tend it.
 Farmers and gardeners love the land.

-We know that one of the issues of conflict was that the Roman occupiers were taking the land, both by payment and force, and turning local inhabitants essentially into share croppers for absentee landlords.
+We know that one of the issues of conflict was that the Roman occupiers were taking the land, both by payment and force, and through taxation were essentially turning local inhabitants into share croppers for absentee landlords.
 One of the Dead Sea Scrolls, the Commentary on Habakkuk, sees prophetic fulfillment in these acts of the Romans (referred to as the Kittim):

 “. . . they cross the plain, attacking and pillaging the cities of the land, for that is what it means when it says, “to seize dwellings not their own.
 Dire and dreadful are they; their law and their fame come from themselves alone” (Habakkuk 1:6b-1:7).

 This refers to the Kittim, the fear and dread of whom are on all nations.
 By intention their only thought is to do evil, and in deceit and trickery they conduct themselves with all the peoples.

 “Swifter than panthers their horses, faster than desert wolves.
 Their horses, galloping, spread out, from afar they fly like a vulture intent on food, all of them bent on violence, their faces ever forward” (Habakkuk 1:8–9a).

 The Kittim, who trample the land with horses and with their beasts.
 From far away they come, from the seacoasts, to eat up all the peoples like an insatiable vulture.
 In anger and hostility and in wrath and arrogance they speak with all the peoples.
 (Habakkuk 1:9b).”